NdYAG/sass-pattern/README.md

-sass-pattern
+# sass-pattern

-A list of mixins to ease you from of the pain of repeating same code, and help you focusing on styling.
+A list of mixins to ease you from of the pain of repeating same code and help you focus on necessary styling.

 Create a button: